pablim/pivot-table/README.md

 	</tr>
 </table>

 After screen width limit achieved, the pivot table is activated.
-The limit screen is 600px, you can change this value directly in pivot-table.js
+The limit screen is 600px by default, you can change this value directly in pivot-table.js in line `var minWindowSize = 600;`

 <table>
 	<tr>